K7MDL2/BT-Keyboard-CW-Keyer/README.md

 [esp32]: https://img.shields.io/badge/ESP32-green "ESP32"
 [esp32-WROOM-32]: https://img.shields.io/badge/ESP32--WROOM--32-orange "ESP32-WROOM-32"

-CW keyer with BT keyboard on ESP32-WROOM-32 module   ( under construction )
+CW keyer with BT keyboard on ESP32-WROOM-32 module   ( new project under construction, sends out text to a LED and buzzer today )

 As of Oct 2, 2025 I have CMake automatically copy binary image files to the "precompiled_images" folder.
 You can now upload these image files to the CPU and skip compiling this code.
 Follow the instructions on this Wiki page. https://github.com/K7MDL2/BT-Keyboard-CW-Keyer/wiki/Using-the-Flash-Download-Tool